Last updated:

 Uganda Law Reports can also be freely obtained from online sources like the Uganda Legal Information Institute (ULII) website.

-IALS has a small selection of reports and other publications by Ugandan official bodies like the Inspector General of Government (IGG) and the Uganda Law Reform Commission.
+IALS has a small selection of reports and other publications by Ugandan official bodies such as the Inspector General of Government (IGG) and the Uganda Law Reform Commission.
 All these publications are duly listed in the catalogue.

 The British Library has a substantial collection of official publications from Uganda, including the Uganda Gazette and its forerunners.
 For more information, see the British Library website.

-Other official publications may be available on government websites - see the Uganda Government Official Portal for links.
+Other official publications may be available on government websites.

 The IALS Library has books dealing with law and politics as well as secondary sources of legislation and cases of Uganda.
-Most of these are located on shelves in L2 and available for borrowing.
+Most of these are located on the shelves at level L2 and available for borrowing.
 Over 50% of the books are publications from the 1990s and 2000s.

 The following subjects are represented in this collection: contract law, land law, revenue law, equity & trusts, constitutionalism, civil and criminal practice, tort, human rights, banking and insurance.